ONLYOFFICE/Kubernetes-DocSpace/README.md

 ### DocSpace Document Server StatefulSet additional parameters

 NOTE: It is recommended to use an installation made specifically for Kubernetes.
 See more details about installing ONLYOFFICE Docs in Kubernetes via Helm [here](https://github.com/ONLYOFFICE/Kubernetes-Docs)

+In order to connect an external Document Server, you need to set the `docs.enabled` parameter to `false` and specify the address to the external Document Server in the `connections.documentServerUrlExternal` parameter.

 | Parameter                                                | Description                                                                                                     | Default              |
 |----------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|----------------------|